callum-p/callumpember.com/_posts/2019-02-01-Validate-an-ACM-cert-with-CloudFormation.md

 categories:
 - AWS
 ---
-Creating ACM certificates via CloudFormation is cool, but validation isn't.
+Creating ACM certificates via CloudFormation is easy, but validation is tedious.

-The below template will create the ACM certificate and a Lambda custom resource.
+This template automates ACM certificate validation using a Lambda custom resource.
+The Lambda polls CloudFormation stack events for DNS validation details, creates the required records, and completes when ACM validates the certificate.

-The custom resource will poll the CloudFormation stack waiting for the ACM certificate resource to output an event with the DNS validation record details.

-Once the event has been emitted, the custom resource will go on to create the required DNS records for validation.
-Once ACM has performed it's validation, the stack will finish creating successfully.

 {% highlight yaml %}
 Description: Deploys an ACM certificate and DNS validation records